 They chose to implement the practice of selling all their calves around one week old and purchase fresh cows as needed rather than raise their own replacement heifers.
 This allowed them to focus their efforts on the milking cows and better manage their land base to prevent TB from entering the farm again.

 “Through the whole process of dealing with our original herd being TB positive, a lot of people in our area have come to understand and realize that farmers are trying to do the right thing.
-Sportsman and farmers have started to really come together to work on trying to control this, which hadn’t happened before,” said Jeremy.
+Sportsmen and farmers have started to really come together to work on trying to control this, which hadn’t happened before,” said Jeremy.

 Jeremy continued to explain that one good thing to come out of this experience for the community was awareness to the extent of the TB problem in the MAZ.
 Sportsman, landowners and farmers are starting to work together to minimize the effects that the contagious disease can cause to wildlife and cattle herds.

 While Butterwerth Dairy before bovine TB cared about producing quality milk, the depopulation meant the Werths hit reset on their operation and came back as a nationally-recognized quality farm.
 The Werths were named a platinum National Dairy Quality award winner from NMC.
 The award program honors dairy producers from across the nation who have successfully placed high priority on producing milk of the highest quality.